the available financial aid

 required to repay it and notify

-your lender of changes in name or address.
-You should also know the name and address of your lender.
+your servicer of changes in name or address.
+You should also know the name and address of your servicer.
+Learn more about loan repayment by completing Exit Counseling.

 information to prospective